GeoMOER/moer-mpg-data-analysis/docs/units/_unit05/unit05-03_linear_regression.md

 * The variance of the fitted values, i.e. the difference between the predicted values of y' and the mean over all observations of y.
 This will be called the *model variance*.
 * The variance of the residual values, i.e. the difference between the predicted values y' and the observed values y.
 This will be called *residual variance*.

-Together, model and residual variance equals the total variance.
+The sum of model and residual variance equals the total variance.

 Commonly, all variances are squared and summed up over all observations which gives us the _sum of squares_ observed (or total), the sum of squares of the model and the sum of squares of residuals.